niksharma20/custom-de/README.md

 -----
 > [!Note]
 >
-> Anthropic's Sonnet and Google's Gemini were used documentation and reserch during the creation of this workshop.
+> Anthropic's Sonnet and Google's Gemini were used in documentation and reserch during the creation of this workshop.
 >
 -----